zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/aws/aws-kops/2-deploy-px.md

 ---
 title: 2.
-Generate the Spec
+Deploy Portworx
-keywords: portworx, AWS, CloudFormation, ASG, Auto Scaling, Kubernetes
+keywords: portworx, container, Kubernetes, storage, Docker, k8s, KOPS, pv, persistent disk, aws, EBS
-description: Learn how to generate your spec.
+description: This page describes how to apply the spec for your Portworx cluster with Kubernetes KOPS.
 weight: 2
 ---